microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 ## Remove manifests from a rest source

-The Windows Package Manager rest source provides a private location for hosting your Application Manifests.
+The Windows Package Manager rest source provides a location for hosting your Application Manifests.
 The `Microsoft.WinGet.Source` PowerShell module provides the [Remove-WinGetManifest](.\PowerShell\Remove-WinGetManifest.md) cmdlet that will remove a specific Application Manifest from the specified Windows Package Manager rest source.

 The `Remove-WinGetManifest` PowerShell cmdlet supports targeting an existing Windows Package Manager rest source for a specific Manifest Identifier.
 For more information on how to use this cmdlet, use the `Get-Help Remove-WinGetManifest -Full` or visit the [Remove-WinGetManifest article in the PowerShell docs](.\PowerShell\Remove-WinGetManifest.md).